cloudentity/ce-samples-mtls-demo/sample-go-mtls-oauth-client/README.md

 Login endpoint available at: http://localhost:18888/login
 ```

-4. Go to your account and verify that the MTLS OAuth Sample workspace has been imported.
+4. Go to your account and verify that the MTLS OAuth Sample workspace has been imported.  <br />
 ![sample imported](https://github.com/cloudentity/ce-samples-mtls-demo/blob/incr-build/sample-go-mtls-oauth-client/img/imported.png?raw=true.png)
-5. Go to "Governance->Policies" on the left side menu and notice that a sample policy has been created.
+5. Go to "Governance->Policies" on the left side menu and notice that a sample policy has been created.  <br />
 ![sample policy](https://github.com/cloudentity/ce-samples-mtls-demo/blob/incr-build/sample-go-mtls-oauth-client/img/policy.png?raw=true.png)
-6. Go to "Enforcement->APIS" on the left side menu and notice that the `/balance` endpoint is set to "Unrestricted".
+6. Go to "Enforcement->APIS" on the left side menu and notice that the `/balance` endpoint is set to "Unrestricted". <br />
 ![unrestricted api](https://github.com/cloudentity/ce-samples-mtls-demo/blob/incr-build/sample-go-mtls-oauth-client/img/unrestricted.png?raw=true.png)
 6. To enforce the policy that has been created, click on "Unrestricted" for the `/balance` endpoint and set to "sample-mtls-policy".
-You should see that the API endpoint is now protected as shown.
+You should see that the API endpoint is now protected as shown. <br />
 ![protected api](https://github.com/cloudentity/ce-samples-mtls-demo/blob/incr-build/sample-go-mtls-oauth-client/img/protected.png?raw=true.png)
 7. Now go to the URL displayed in the terminal and follow the prompts to log in.
-The user name for the sample Identity provider is `user` and the password is `user`.
+The user name for the sample Identity provider is `user` and the password is `user`. <br />
 ![login](https://github.com/cloudentity/ce-samples-mtls-demo/blob/incr-build/sample-go-mtls-oauth-client/img/login.png?raw=true.png)
-8. After logging in, note the certificate hash `x5t#S256`.
+8. After logging in, note the certificate hash `x5t#S256`. <br />
 ![sample imported](https://github.com/cloudentity/ce-samples-mtls-demo/blob/incr-build/sample-go-mtls-oauth-client/img/hash.png?raw=true.png)
-9. Finally, click the "Call Resource Server API" link to use the token to interact with the resource server.
+9. Finally, click the "Call Resource Server API" link to use the token to interact with the resource server.  <br />
 ![sample imported](https://github.com/cloudentity/ce-samples-mtls-demo/blob/incr-build/sample-go-mtls-oauth-client/img/valid.png?raw=true.png)